Congo Free State: Berlin Conference

 In November 1884, Otto von Bismarck convened a 14-nation conference to submit the Congo question to international control and to finalize the colonial partitioning of the African continent.
 Most major powers (including Austria-Hungary, Belgium, France, Germany, Portugal, Italy, the United Kingdom, Russia, the Ottoman Empire, and the United States) attended the Berlin Conference, and drafted an international code governing the way that European countries should behave as they acquired African territory.
-The conference officially recognized the International Congo Association, and specified that it should have no connection with Belgium (beyond a personal union), or any other country, but would be under the personal control of King Leopold.
+The conference officially recognized the International Congo Association, and specified that it should have no connection with Belgium, beyond a personal union, or any other country, but would be under the personal control of King Leopold.

 It drew specific boundaries and specified that all nations should have access to do business in the Congo with no tariffs.
 The slave trade would be suppressed.
 In 1885, Leopold emerged triumphant.
 France was given 666,000 km2 on the north bank (the modern Congo-Brazzaville and Central African Republic), Portugal 909,000 km2 to the south (modern Angola), and Leopold's personal organization received the balance: 2,344,000 km2, with about 30 million people.
 However, it still remained for these territories to be occupied under the conference's "Principle of Effective Occupation".

 International recognition

 Following the United States' recognition of Leopold's colony, other Western powers deliberated on the news.
 Portugal flirted with the French at first, but the British offered to support Portugal's claim to the entire Congo in return for a free trade agreement and to spite their French rivals.
 Britain was uneasy at French expansion and had a technical claim on the Congo via Lieutenant Cameron's 1873 expedition from Zanzibar to bring home Livingstone's body, but was reluctant to take on yet another expensive, unproductive colony.
 Bismarck of Germany had vast new holdings in southwest Africa, and had no plans for the Congo, but was happy to see rivals Britain and France excluded from the colony.

 In 1885, Leopold's efforts to establish Belgian influence in the Congo Basin were awarded with the État Indépendant du Congo (CFS, Congo Free State).
-By a resolution passed in the Belgian Parliament, Leopold became roi souverain, sovereign king, of the newly formed CFS, over which he enjoyed nearly absolute control.
+By a resolution passed in the Belgian Parliament, Leopold became roi souverain ('sovereign king'), of the newly formed CFS, over which he enjoyed nearly absolute control.
 The CFS (today the Democratic Republic of the Congo), a country of over two million square kilometres, became Leopold's personal property, the Domaine Privé.
-Eventually, the Congo Free State was recognized as a neutral independent sovereignty by various European and North American states.
+Eventually, the Congo Free State was recognized as a neutral independent sovereignty by various European and North US states.